Faisal-AlDhuwayhi/AI-Solving-n-puzzle/README.md

-# Artificial Intelligence - Solving N-puzzle Problem
+# Artificial Intelligence | Solving n-puzzle Problem

 ## 1 Objective
 **The goal of the project** is to build an artificial intelligent that can solve n-puzzle problem using informed and uninformed search methods.